 There are two main types of professional bleaching, and each rely on our professional grade whitening solution.
 They are entirely safe and will transform the appearance of your teeth without the risk of sensitivity.
 One option is to visit the dentist and have an in-office whitening treatment that works in around one hour.
 The second is to have custom whitening trays created that you can wear at home.
 At Griffith Family Dental, we have patients that enjoy both options, so it really becomes a matter of choice.
 To discuss this further, we invite you to call (770) 239-2401 and schedule a consultation with our Lawrenceville dentist office.

-If you live in the Lawrenceville area, call (770) 239-2401 to schedule your dental exam so that you can remain in good health or receive treatment for a current condition.
+If you live in the Lawrenceville area and Gwinnett County, call (770) 239-2401 to schedule your dental exam so that you can remain in good health or receive treatment for a current condition.